Does the Thundershirt for Dogs Really Work?

 The Thundershirt did not help Elsie overcome her thunderstorm anxiety.
 However, every dog is an individual and this product may or may not help your dog.

-This product is also intended to help with other issues like separation anxiety, barking, travel anxiety, excitability, leash pulling and fearfulness.
+The Thundershirt could help with dog separation anxiety or other issues like barking, travel anxiety, excitability, leash pulling and fearfulness.

 It can also be used as a general training tool.
 For example, it could be used to keep your dog more focused on the lesson at hand.